 Before beginning the roof replacement process, make sure your roof is hazard-free by clearing any overhanging tree limbs and removing any antennae if possible.
 If you want to go a step beyond asphalt shingles but aren't interested in the investment of slate roofs, cedar roofs are a great option.
 Your contractor will rebuild your roof after tearing it down to 3⁄8-inch plywood sheathing, or roof decking.
 You may also consider restoring the roof yourself to help reduce costs; however, this comes with risks such as additional expenses if other properties are damaged or an injury occurs.

 We are happy to provide you with a roofing underlayment that will protect your biggest investment and ensure you never have to replace your roof again.
 If you find granules in your gutters or scattered on your roof, it's likely time for a replacement.
 When deciding what materials to use for the project, consider manufacturer's warranties and contractor's warranties.
 The good news is that a roof replacement project can offer approximately 67.5% return on investment in Maryland, according to Remodeling magazine's Cost vs.

 Value report.
 A professional roofing company has overhead costs to cover, allowing you to get better service and longer lasting protection.
-Self-adhering roof underlayment (often referred to as "ice and water underlayment") can prevent this because it adheres to the roof deck to seal out water.
-Slate is not a roofing option for everyone, but it is worth considering if you have ever been curious about slate roofs.
+Self-adhering roof underlayment can prevent water damage because it adheres to the roof deck and seals out water.
+Slate is not a roofing option for everyone; however, it is worth considering if you have ever been curious about slate roofs.